 The centre is close to the Kwinana Freeway, the Bull Creek shopping complex and Bull Creek station on the Perth–Mandurah line.

 The centre has a light and airy feel, with floor-to-ceiling windows in residents’ rooms and the community dining room, all opening onto attractive gardens.

 Covered walkways lead through a central open space, where residents and their visitors can enjoy a large, shady atrium.
 Outdoor areas are shaded by trees and a large gazebo.

 Other communal facilities include a smaller private dining room for residents’ use, six sitting rooms, four larger lounge rooms, and a hairdressing salon.

-Residents can choose to socialise and join in activities such as music and craft, or they can relax in their rooms, with the comfort of reverse cycle air conditioning and overhead fans.
-Pairs of rooms share a bathroom.
+Residents can choose to socialise and join in activities such as music and craft, or they can relax in their single bedrooms, with the comfort of reverse cycle air conditioning and overhead fans.
+All rooms share bathrooms.

 Because care centre pricing involves accommodation plus variable elements such as extra support services and means-tested government subsidies, calculating price can be a bit complicated.

-We have provided explanations here and even a calculator to help you work out what your fees are likely to be; however if you need further assistance please contact our Customer Service Centre on 1300 26 26 26 and one or our experienced team members will be happy help you.
+We have provided explanations here and even a calculator to help you work out what your fees are likely to be; however if you need further assistance please contact our Customer Service Centre and one of our experienced team members will be happy help you.

 - The Basic Daily Fee:

 This covers living costs such as meals, power and laundry.
 This fee is set by the government and is 85% of the full pension.
 For some people this is the only fee they are required to pay.